Running may look simple — but getting started isn’t always easy.

 4. Stay Flexible

 Keeping your body properly fueled is very important, especially during the hot summer months.
 Make sure to drink plenty of fluids before, during, and after a run.
-Leslie Bonci, director of sports nutrition, says that staying hydrated can help prevent muscle cramps, headaches, nausea, and fatigue while running.
-Leslie recommends drinking 20 ounces of water before your run, and to drink according to your rate of sweating while running.
-Afterwards, refuel with a sports drink of your choice.
+Staying hydrated can help prevent muscle cramps, headaches, nausea, and fatigue while running.
+Our experts recommend drinking 20 ounces of water before your run and to drink according to your rate of sweating while running.
+Afterward, refuel with a sports drink of your choice.